 What is it?

-WISDOM Home Schooling offers to parents an effective method of interaction that can help all learners, regardless of learning or behaviour difficulties, age, or background.
-For Mediated Learning workshops currently taking registrations Click Here.
+Through Mediated Learning, WISDOM offers parents an effective method of interaction, intended to benefit all learners, regardless of learning or behaviour difficulties, levels of giftedness, age, or background.

 The mediational method develops optimism in the child, opens up a greater desire to learn, and stimulates enthusiasm to work to a place of success.
 Improved parenting and teaching skills use a gentle approach by asking questions that exercise reflective thinking in the child.
 The more the brain is intentionally exercised (especially where there is a weakness), the greater the resulting brain change.
 No child is stuck in their behaviour, emotion, or learning challenges.